Hiking Distance: ~34km

 Car: If using a car you'll likely be completing these trails as out-and-back hikes or catching the bus back to your car.
 In this case I recommend basing yourself in the town of Hongu, here you can complete a nice easy hike to Yunomine Onsen and also another small hike in Hongu town that takes you to a viewpoint where you can see the largest torii gate in the world surrounded by the mountains.

-Trains take about three hours and cost around ¥6500, the tickets are covered by the Japan Rail Pass and JR Kansai Wide Area Pass.
+Trains take about 2 hours and cost around ¥5000 to ¥6500, the tickets are covered by the Japan Rail Pass and JR Kansai Wide Area Pass.
 It's best to use google maps for the train timetables.

 Once you arrive: a seperate bus will take you to the various places along the Kumano Kodo, you can view more info here.
 The many busses may seem complicated but it becomes more simple once you arrive.